justin808/justin808.github.io/source/_posts/2013-04-27-octopress-setup-with-github-and-org-mode.markdown

    Hopefully, one day we'll be able to specify relative links from blog article to blog article.
 </p></li>
-<li>Bold styling was a bit of mystery using the standard theme.
+<li>Bold styling (text inside of stars) was a bit of mystery using the standard theme.
 I had to add
    this line to _typography.scss:
 </li>
 </ol>